yoann-dufresne/SLIM/README.md

 SLIM is a node.js web app providing an easy Graphical User Interface (GUI) to wrap bioinformatics tools for amplicon sequencing analysis (from illumina paired-end FASTQ to annotated ASV/OTU matrix).
 All the pipeline is embedded in a [docker](https://www.docker.com/).

+WARNING: Due to the lack of engineering time, this project will not be developped further.
+The bugs will be fixed but no new feature will be added by the former developpers.

 # Install and deploy the web app

 See below for full instructions